Charlie Munger is one of the greatest investors of all time.

 Dividend Growth, Growth Rate, Payout Ratio and Yield

-The company has increased its dividend for 22 consecutive years.
+Already, Travelers has increased its dividend for 19 consecutive years.

-This yield, by the way, is 70 basis points higher than its own five-year average.
+This yield, by the way, is right in line with its own five-year average.

-And the dividend is protected by a payout ratio of 38.5%.
+And the dividend is protected by a low payout ratio of only 34.1%.

 Revenue and Earnings Growth

-However, investors must always look forward, as today’s capital gets risked for the rewards of tomorrow.
+However, investors must look into the future, as today’s capital is being risked for tomorrow’s rewards.

-Thus, I’ll now build out a forward-looking growth trajectory for the business, which will be highly useful when the time comes later to estimate fair value.
+That’s precisely why I’ll now build out a forward-looking growth trajectory for the business, which will be instrumental when the time comes to estimate intrinsic value.

 I’ll first show you what the business has done over the last decade in terms of its top-line and bottom-line growth.